Chinese zodiac

 day the twelve animals quarreled as to who was to head the zodiac, thus

-a contest was held: whoever was to reach the opposite bank of the river
+running contest for the animals was organized and whoever was to reach the opposite bank of

-first would become the leader and the rest of the animals would receive
+first would become the leader while the rest of the animals would receive

 their position according to their finish.
 The twelve animals gathered at